simesy/satis/README.md

 - Could provide dependency resolution with no internet access (security principle).

-- Process for inclusion of new packages through PR and issue template.
+- Provide a process for inclusion of new packages through PR and issue template.

-- (Medium term big picture goals) package hashing, warm cache etc.
+- (To be explored) package hashing, warm cache etc.

 ## Request a new package